ebzzry/ebzzry.github.io/en/fkd/reflections.md

 <div class="center">[Esperanto](/eo/pripensoj/) · English</div>
 <div class="center">November 24, 2015</div>
-<div class="center">Last updated: September 30, 2018</div>
+<div class="center">Last updated: October 1, 2018</div>

 This page contains contains some of my personal reflections.
 Entries are sorted in chronological order.

 - While the intrepid ones are braving the storms with courage and triumph, the cowards are basking